caseyg/awesome/TOPICS.md

 ## summarize

 *   [lukasbach/pensieve](https://github.com/lukasbach/pensieve) - Desktop app for recording meetings from locally running apps and transcribing and summarizing them with a local LLM

-## transcribe

-*   [lukasbach/pensieve](https://github.com/lukasbach/pensieve) - Desktop app for recording meetings from locally running apps and transcribing and summarizing them with a local LLM

-*   [nikdanilov/whisper-obsidian-plugin](https://github.com/nikdanilov/whisper-obsidian-plugin) - Speech-to-text in Obsidian using Whisper

 ## transcript